-$\underline{\text{(h)}}{\text{(g)}}$ "Performance audit" means an examination of a program, activity, or function of a governmental entity, conducted in accordance with applicable government auditing standards or auditing and evaluation standards of other appropriate authoritative bodies.
+(h)(g) "Performance audit" means an examination of a program, activity, or function of a governmental entity, conducted in accordance with applicable government auditing standards or auditing and evaluation standards of other appropriate authoritative bodies.
 The term includes an examination of issues related to:

-- Economy, efficiency, or effectiveness of the program. - Structure or design of the program to accomplish its goals and objectives. - Adequacy of the program to meet the needs identified by the Legislature or governing body. - 4.
+- 1. Economy, efficiency, or effectiveness of the program. - 2.
+Structure or design of the program to accomplish its goals and objectives. - 3.
+Adequacy of the program to meet the needs identified by the Legislature or governing body. - 4.
 Alternative methods of providing program services or products. - 5.
-Goals, objectives, and performance measures used by the agency to monitor and report program accomplishments. - The accuracy or adequacy of public documents, reports, or requests prepared under the program by state agencies. - 7.
-Compliance of the program with appropriate policies, rules, or laws. - Any other issues related to governmental entities as directed by the Legislative Auditing Committee. - (i)(h) "Political subdivision" means a separate agency or unit of local government created or established by law and includes, but is not limited to, the following and the officers thereof: authority, board, branch, bureau, city, commission, consolidated government, county, department, district, institution, metropolitan government, municipality, office, officer, public corporation, town, or village. - (j)(i) "State agency" means a separate agency or unit of state government created or established by law and includes, but is not limited to, the following and the officers thereof: authority, board, branch, bureau, 31 commission, department, division, institution, office, officer, or public corporation, as the case may be, except any such agency or unit other than the Florida Public Service Commission within the legislative branch of state government other than the Florida Public Service Commission.
+Goals, objectives, and performance measures used by the agency to monitor and report program accomplishments. - 6.
+The accuracy or adequacy of public documents, reports, or requests prepared under the program by state agencies.

+- 7. Compliance of the program with appropriate policies, rules, or laws. - 8.
+Any other issues related to governmental entities as directed by the Legislative Auditing Committee.

+(i)(h) "Political subdivision" means a separate agency or unit of local government created or established by law and includes, but is not limited to, the following and the officers thereof: authority, board, branch, bureau, city, commission, consolidated government, county, department, district, institution, metropolitan government, municipality, office, officer, public corporation, town, or village.

+(j)(i) "State agency" means a separate agency or unit of state government created or established by law and includes, but is not limited to, the following and the officers thereof: authority, board, branch, bureau, commission, department, division, institution, office, officer, or public corporation, as the case may be, except any such agency or unit other than the Florida Public Service Commission within the legislative branch of state government other than the Florida Public Service Commission.

 - (2) DUTIES.--The Auditor General shall: - (a) Conduct make financial audits and performance audits of public records and perform related duties as prescribed by law, or concurrent resolution of the Legislature, or as directed.
-The Auditor General shall perform his or her duties independently but under the general policies established by the Legislative Auditing Committee. - (b) Annually conduct a financial audit of state government. - (c) Annually conduct financial audits of all district boards of trustees of community colleges. - (d) Annually conduct financial audits of the accounts and records of all district school boards in counties with populations of fewer than 125,000, according to the most recent federal decennial statewide census. - (e) Annually conduct an audit of the Wireless Emergency Telephone System Fund as described in s.
-365.173. - (f) At least every 2 years, conduct operational audits of the accounts and records of state agencies.
-In connection with these audits, the Auditor General shall give appropriate consideration to reports issued by state agencies' inspectors general and the resolution of findings therein. - (g) At least every 2 years, conduct a performance audit of the local government financial reporting system, which, for the purpose of this chapter, means any statutory provisions related to local government financial reporting.
+The Auditor General shall perform his or her duties independently but under the general policies established by the Legislative Auditing Committee. - (b) Annually conduct a financial audit of state government. - (c) Annually conduct financial audits of all universities and district boards of trustees of community colleges.

+- (d) Annually conduct financial audits of the accounts and records of all district school boards in counties with populations of fewer than 125,000, according to the most recent federal decennial statewide census. - (e) Annually conduct an audit of the Wireless Emergency Telephone System Fund as described in s.
+365.173. - (f) At least every 2 years, conduct operational audits of the accounts and records of state agencies and universities.
+In connection with these audits, the Auditor General shall give appropriate consideration to reports issued by state agencies' inspectors general or universities' inspectors general and the resolution of findings therein. - audit of the local government financial reporting system, which, for the purpose of this chapter, means any statutory provisions related to local government financial reporting.

 The purpose of such an audit is to determine the accuracy, efficiency, and effectiveness of the reporting system in achieving its goals and to make recommendations to the local governments, the Governor, and the Legislature as to how the reporting system can be improved and how program costs can be reduced.
-The local government financial reporting system should provide for the timely, accurate, uniform, and cost-effective accumulation of financial and other information that can be used by the members of the Legislature and other appropriate officials to accomplish the following goals:
+The local government financial reporting system should provide for the timely, accurate, uniform, and cost-effective accumulation of financial and other information that can be used by the members of the Legislature and other appropriate officials to accomplish the following goals: - 1.
+Enhance citizen participation in local government; - 30 2.
+Improve the financial condition of local